 Artificial intelligence is no longer the stuff on Sci-fi movies.
-Chances are, if you have a recent model of high-end smartphone, its camera is equipped with AI to beautify your selfies.
+Chances are, if you have a recent model of a high-end smartphone, its camera is equipped with AI to beautify your selfies.
 But this is just a minor implementation of AI.
 The most important roles of artificial intelligence are in various business fields, from the world of big data to manufacturing, healthcare, logistics, and financial services.

 The Early Days of AI Implementation

-Just like any new technology, artificial intelligence is currently regarded with caution, even with doubt by decision makers in top industries.
+Just like any new technology, artificial intelligence is currently regarded with caution, even with doubt by decision-makers in top industries.
 Changing the status quo in critical fields like healthcare and finances is not something to be done overnight, without careful consideration.

 It is essential to know how AI will change internal procedures and policies, how it will impact sensitive areas like data protection and how it will alter the way employees work.

 The problem with AI is that it has an undeserved bad name in popular culture.
 People have seen lots of movies where AI turns into a destructive force and attempts to destroy the human race.
-Of course, key decision makers do not base their corporate decisions on movies, but they need to take into account the opinions of their end clients – the general public.
+Of course, key decision-makers do not base their corporate decisions on movies, but they need to take into account the opinions of their end clients – the general public.